-Many reasons are primarily driving and pushing the real estate market in Dubai, like the amenities and infrastructure the city offers to businesses and entrepreneurs across the world.
+Many reasons are primarily driving and pushing the Dubai real estate market, like the amenities and infrastructure the city offers to businesses and entrepreneurs across the world.

 Dubai’s service to businesses is unparalleled to any other in the world.
 It forms a base for visionary entrepreneurs and businessmen to flourish and thrive in support of the UAE government laws and take their businesses to new heights swiftly.